Laith-Kamaraldin/Ninety-One-Interview-Submission/README.md

 ## Overview
-This codebase contains solutions for an interview task assigned which involves extracting and processing data from a CSV file to identify top scorers.
+This codebase contains solutions for an interview task assigned which involves extracting and processing data from a file to identify top scorers.
 The problem statement can be found in PDF file problem_statement.pdf in the same directory.

 ## Prerequisites
 - Python 3.x